-Different items that can make up a workflow
+Different items that you can include in a workflow

 Tasks are the most basic part of a workflow.
-These are items that would appear on your to do list as tasks to be completed.
+These are reminders that would appear on your to do list as tasks to be completed.

 Name: A short description of the task that you wish to complete.
 For example “check equipment“, “edit images“ or “ make follow-up phone call“

 Offset: The number of days before or after the important date that the workflow is based around when this task will become due.

 For example, if the workflow is going to be based around the date of the shoot and you want the task to be due the day before the shoot, the offset would be -1.
 If the workflow is going to be based around the enquiry date (the date that you received the enquiry) and you wish to have a task due one week later, the offset would be 7 days.

 Staff: Tasks can be assigned to specific staff members within your team.
 If a certain staff member always undertakes a certain task, for example you have a dedicated editor, then the task can be assigned to them.
 If you’re not sure, leave this blank.